Mediation is a way to resolve disputes between people without the need to go to court.

 - It is easier on your children – when parents co-operate it helps them maintain important family relationships.

 Family Mediation is free if you’re on a low income and are eligible for legal aid.
 You can check if you qualify by using the legal aid checker on gov.uk.

-If you’re not eligible for legal aid, or if you’re looking to use Mediation to resolve another type of dispute, the cost of an initial session is £105 per person.
+If you’re not eligible for legal aid, or if you’re looking to use Mediation to resolve another type of dispute, please contact us for further information on costs.